-The segmentation tests consider each output visualisation as soft-segmentation of the image, and compare it to the ground truth segmentation maps of the ImageNet-Segmentation dataset.
+The segmentation tests consider each visualization as a soft-segmentation of the image, and compare it to the ground truth segmentation of the ImageNet-Segmentation dataset.
 Performance is measured by (i) pixel-accuracy, obtained after thresholding each visualization by the mean value, (ii) mean-intersection-over-union (mIoU), and (iii) mean-Average-Precision (mAP), which uses the soft-segmentation to obtain a score that is threshold-agnostic.

-The NLP benchmark follows the evaluation setting of Eraser~\cite{deyoung2019eraser} for rationals extraction, where the goal is to extract parts of the input that support the (ground truth) classification.
-The BERT model is first fine tuned on the training set of the Movie Reviews Dataset and the various evaluation methods are applied to its results on the test set.
+The NLP benchmark follows the evaluation setting of ERASER~\cite{deyoung2019eraser} for rationales extraction, where the goal is to extract parts of the input that support the (ground truth) classification.
+The BERT model is first fine-tuned on the training set of the Movie Reviews Dataset and the various evaluation methods are applied to its results on the test set.
 We report the token-F1 score, which is best suited for per-token explanation (in contrast to explanations that extract an excerpt).
-To best illustrate the performance of each method, we consider a token to be part of the ``rationals'' output it is part of the top-k tokens, and show results for $k=10 \dots 80$ in steps of $10$ tokens.
-This way, we do not employ a thresholding method that may benefit one method over the others.
+To best illustrate the performance of each method, we consider a token to be part of the ``rationale'' if it is part of the top-k tokens, and show results for $k=10 \dots 80$ in steps of $10$ tokens.
+This way, we do not employ thresholding that may benefit some methods over others.